-After graduating with a masters degree (MSW) from Rutgers University in NJ, I completed extensive training in trauma treatment (including EMDR); advanced training (2.5 years) in Jungian Sand Tray Therapy, and I am an advanced candidate at the 5-year post-grad training in psychoanalysis at New Jersey Institute for Psychoanalysis.
-Currently, I am also enrolled in a certificate program to become an equine-facilitated psychotherapist at HERD Institute in Orlando, FL.
+After graduating with a masters degree (MSW) from Rutgers University in NJ, I completed extensive training in trauma treatment (including EMDR); advanced training (2.5 years) in Jungian Sand Tray Therapy, and I am an advanced candidate at the 5-year post-graduate training in psychoanalysis at New Jersey Institute for Psychoanalysis.
+Recently I added equine facilitated learning and launched an equine facilitated training program for organizations.

-Prior to becoming a therapist, my career included 15 years in various senior marketing positions in several technology companies.
-I earned a masters degree in business (MBA) from MCNY, NY and I hold a BA degree in Humanities with a major in philosophy.
+Prior to becoming a therapist, my career included 10 years in marketing positions in several technology companies.
+I earned a masters degree in business (MBA) from MCNY, NY and I hold a BA degree in Humanities with a major in philosophy (Israel).

 In addition to English, I also conduct therapy in Hebrew & Russian.